Paul-Asamoah-Boadu/Wrangling-and-Analyze-Data/README.md

 </p>

 So that's all fun and good.
 But all of this additional data will need to be gathered, assessed, and cleaned.
 This is where I come in.

+<a id="details"></a>
+<h2>Project Details</h2>

+<a id="gathering"></a>
+<h3>Gathering Data</h3>

+In this step, I will gather all three pieces of data as described in the "Data Gathering" section in the `wrangle_act.ipynb` notebook.

+__Note:__ the methods required to gather each data are different.

+<h3>The WeRateDogs Twitter archive</h3>
+Udacity gave this file to me, so imagine it as a file on hand.
+Downloaded this file manually by clicking the following link: [`twitter_archive_enhanced.csv`](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/59a4e958_twitter-archive-enhanced/twitter-archive-enhanced.csv).
+Once it is downloaded, I uploaded it and read the data into a pandas DataFrame.